GyuyeongKim/NetClone-public/README.md

 Rx Throughput: 19239 RPS
 ```

 7. When the experiment is finished, the clients report Tx/Rx throughput, experiment time, and other related information.
 Request latency in microseconds is logged as a text file.
 The end line of the log contains the total experiment time.
 Therefore, when you analyze the log, you should be careful.
-A sample log file can be found in `log/log-3-1-0-2-15-1-0-5-2000.txt` (the sample log is the result without VMA).
+A sample log file can be found in `log/log-3-1-0-2-15-1-0-5-2000.txt` in this repository (the sample log is the result without VMA).

 # Runtime accuracy